 Each pale red to gray-red, round, biconvex, film-coated, extended release tablet, embossed "F10" on one side contains felodipine 10 mg.
 Nonmedicinal ingredients: ferric oxide (yellow), ferric oxide (red), hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, polyethylene glycol, sodium lauryl sulphate, and titanium dioxide.

 Who should NOT take this medication?

-- is allergic to felodipine or any of the ingredients of the medication
+- are allergic to felodipine or any ingredients of the medication

-- is allergic to medications from the same class (e.g., amlodipine, nifedipine)
+- are allergic to medications from the same class (e.g., amlodipine, nifedipine)

 - are or could become pregnant